lennart-benschop/agon-forth/forth16/README.md

 * It had to be loosely ANS Forth based.
 * It had to have a prefix assembler, like F-PC.

-For Agon I want3d to stick with mnost features from Cerberus Z80 FORTH, except that I decided not to include a text editor in Forth itself.
+For Agon I wanted to stick with mnost features from Cerberus Z80 FORTH, except that I decided not to include a text editor in Forth itself.
 A buffer to hold a large source file would take up too much addressing space.
 The good news is that it is easy for Agon to run the editor as an external program, even from within Forth.